Meet Sangje and Motso

 Too many girls from traditional minority groups are still missing out on education.
 A mixture of poverty and traditional preference for boys is still relevant in some areas, girls (especially the eldest) can find themselves pulled from school and relegated to the job of working around home to keep their siblings in school.

-Although things have improved dramatically in more recent times, the sad reality is that many girls still find themselves as young women, with little or no education.
-They now face the daunting question of “what now?”
+Although things have improved dramatically in more recent years, the sad reality is that our partners are still finding young women who have missed most of their schooling.
+Many have not finished primary school.
+Some have never been to school.
+As young women now of working age, they face the daunting question of “what now?”

 The simple reality is that their options are few.
 The best possible outcome for a young woman who is largely illiterate, is an early marriage to a good husband.
 She will dream of this.
 However, sadly, in many cases this will not be her reality.
 Instead, as a young woman with few options, she will be trapped in an environment where she must be compliant, will be the frequent subject of abuse and frequently taken advantage of.
 In the worst of cases, desperation can easily result in poor decisions being made such as theft, criminal activity, prostitution, and in an increasing frequency becoming victims of human trafficking in its many forms.